A guide to rail market liberalization in France

 What’s new for you

-Now that passenger rail transport is open to competition, new rail companies can offer trains on lines previously reserved for national operators.
-This already applies in other countries.
+Now that passenger rail transport is open to competition, new rail companies already offer trains on lines previously reserved for national operators.
+This already applies to Frecciarossa by the Italian operator Trenitalia which operates on the Paris-Lyon line since the Fall 2021.
+The also applies to other countries.
 For example, trains operated by our Keolis subsidiary now stop in German and English railway stations.

 SNCF in Europe

 SNCF’s rail experience is unmatched anywhere in Europe.
-We operate Eurostar and Thalys in the UK, Belgium and The Netherlands, Lyria in Switzerland, Alleo in Germany, and Elipsos in Spain.
+We operate Eurostar and Thalys in the UK, Belgium and The Netherlands, Lyria in Switzerland, Alleo in Germany, and Elipsos in Spain and since 2021, Ouigo España.
 And we’ve only just begun.

 1 In 2015, Araf’s authority expanded to include interurban coaches and motorways operated under concession contracts. and it became a multimodal transport regulator under the name Arafer (Autorité de régulation des activités ferroviaires et routières, or Regulatory Authority for Railway and Road Activities).
 In October 2019, Arafer’s regulatory power expanded to include airport fees, and it was renamed as the Transport Regulatory Authority (Autorité de régulation des transports, or ART).